ietf-wg-acme/acme/draft-ietf-acme-acme.md

 authorization transaction, then it SHOULD reflect that authorization in all of the orders.

+Note that just because an authorization URL is listed in the "authorizations" array of an order object doesn't mean that the client is required to take action.
+There are several reasons that the referenced authorizations may already be valid:

+* The client completed the authorization as part of a previous order
+* The client previously pre-authorized the identifier (see {{preauthorization}})
+* The server granted the client authorization based on an external account

+Clients should check the "status" field of an order to determine whether they need to take any action.

 ### Authorization Objects

 An ACME authorization object represents a server's authorization for an account